-The orientation session is tracked with the documentation available in the On-demand resources or in the clinical competency handbook.
+The orientation session is tracked with the documentation available in the On-demand resources or in Trjecsys.
 Please make a copy and then submit the signed original to your assigned clinical coordinator or to the program director.

 Procedure

 Orientation will, at least, include the following, as applicable: